Start Using Studio

 The basic building blocks of Studio scripts are called actions.
 Actions are how you add specific functionality to your script.
 There are hundreds of actions in Studio.
 The Actions section of the online help contains topics for most of the actions.
 You can access online help for an action directly from Studio by selecting the action and pressing F1 on your keyboard.

-For more information about actions and how to use them, see the Action Basics page.
+You can learn more about actions and how to use them on the Action Basics page.

 Branches